 The papers of Ada Crain, a schoolteacher, consist of correspondence, genealogical materials, photographs, yearbooks, an 1878 diary, and a manuscript written by Crain.
 The materials detail the first half of Ada Crain's life while living and teaching in Oklahoma, Missouri, and Michigan.

-The Cummins family photographs consist of multiple portraits of adults, children and candid shots of the family.
-Also included is some family correspondence, in the form of a letter and postcards created from 1910-1934.
+The Cummins Family Photographs consist of multiple portraits of adults, children, and candid shots of the family.
+Also included is some family correspondence, in the form of a letter and postcards, created from 1910 to 1934.

 Deatherage, William Newton, Photograph Album, c.
 1920s, (CA6464)

 Photograph album created by the superintendent of Fractional School District No. 1 contains photographs of school buildings and their outhouses and water facilities in Christian County, Missouri.
 Includes names of teachers and their salaries.